mozilla/pkipolicy/rootstore/policy.md

         must be verified by using an independent source of information or an alternative communication channel before it is included in the certificate;
+    -   for a certificate to be used for digitally signing or encrypting email messages, the CA takes reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf;
     -   for a certificate to be used for SSL-enabled servers, the CA takes reasonable measures to verify that the entity submitting the certificate signing request has registered the domain(s) referenced in the certificate *or* has been authorized by the domain registrant to act on the registrant’s behalf;
-    -   for certificates to be used for digitally signing code objects, the CA takes reasonable measures to verify that the entity submitting the certificate signing request is the same entity referenced in the certificate *or* has been authorized by the entity referenced in the certificate to act on that entity’s behalf;
     -   for certificates to be used for and marked as Extended Validation, the CA complies with [Guidelines for the Issuance and Management of Extended Validation